agyadnkr/coding-challenges/coding/challenge-5.md

 output: 35

 Note:
 1. Operations are executed sequentially without considering mathematical precedence,
-2. The command should be case-sensitive, meaning "add" or "suBStraCt" will be skipped,
+2. The command should be case-sensitive, meaning "add" or "suBStraCt" will be ignored,
 3. The format of the command are strict (command followed by a whitespace followed by a number without thousand-separator).
-If a command do not follow that rule, it will be skipped,
+If a command do not follow that rule, it will be ignored,
+4. Division by zero is ignored,
-4. the number in the commands are always positive integer or zero.
+5. the number in the commands are always positive integer or zero.